 Thus, in 2019, demographically speaking, it’s no longer Jarvis’s California.
-But structurally, the system he and his comtemporaries left behind still holds.
-This is what creates our present dilemmas with regards to the public sector.
-Now, however, if there was any doubt as to whether we’re ready to apprehend this dichotomy for the future of the state, the past week should make it clear: the conversation on justice through education is not going away any time soon; it’s here to stay.
+But structurally, the system he and his contemporaries left behind still holds, creating our present dilemmas with regards to the public sector.
+Except that if there was any doubt as to whether we’re ready to confront this past for the future of the state, the past week should make it clear: the conversation on justice through education is not going away any time soon; it’s here to stay.

 Or, as one Mr. Razo, of Telfair Elementary in Pacoima, recently noted to the L.A.
 Times: